aBuiDev/userOSandGeolocation/README.md

 The problem:

-Currently, there are no excellent second-hand computer part retailers besides actual retail stores like MWAVE who have a small section dedicated to refurbished goods (not second-hand goods).
-Larger companies like PC Case Gear (one of Australia's largest online computer retailers) don't even have a section dedicated to moving second-hand goods with a minimal amount of refurbished goods.
+Currently, there are no second-hand computer part retailers besides actual retail stores like MWAVE who have a small section dedicated to refurbished goods (not second-hand goods).
+Larger companies like PC Case Gear (one of Australia's largest online computer retailers) don't even have a section dedicated to moving second-hand goods.
+PC Case Gear also only offer a minimal amount of refurbished goods.

 Currently, the best place to buy second-hand parts is on Gumtree or eBay, but navigating through a plethora of computer parts is difficult - especially with no proper detailed filtration systems to find specific computer components. eBay's filtration system is sound; however, there are a limited amount of second-hand gaming goods being sold over eBay.
 Gumtree's simple interface doesn't allow sellers to output the full details required to 'sell' their items - which can deter buyers as it may be more difficult for them to find what they are specifically after, i.e. consumer two might have a much older generation card that was part of a minimal release, i.e. the GTX 970 turbo.
 These were unique cards with special cooling systems that were released at a limited quantity, finding one today on Gumtree or eBay for SLI purposes would be extremely difficult.